The Best E-commerce Channels and Multichannel Strategies 2026 | Cuborio

 Multivendor

-Access to a vast, ready-made audience,
+Access to a large, ready-made audience,

 payment/logistics infrastructure